luoqinpei/luoqinpei.github.io/_projects/1_project.md

 ```
 ### Audio Processing

-In practical playing and recorded music, their exists "Rest" between different notes, which brings much interference to the identification.
+In practical playing and recorded music, there exists "Rest" between different notes, which brings much interference to the identification.
 To tackle this issue, we process the decibel matrix to get the mean decibel of each frequency component, thus we can set some thresholds to determine the note.

 In the process, we use the ```librosa.hz_to_note()``` function to map the frequency to the note.
 We set a threshold of decibel to determine whether we receive an audio signal, and another threshold of time to determine whether to view the signal as a new note.

 ### Output
 <p style="text-align:justify; text-justify:inter-ideograph;">
-We map the note information to discrete number with the following matrix, such that it can be transmitted to the I/O port to drive the motor.
+We map the note information to a discrete number with the following matrix, such that it can be transmitted to the I/O port to drive the motor.
 </p>
 ```
 mapp = {'C3':'-7','C♯3':'-7','D3':'-6','D♯3':'-6','E3':'-5','F3':'-4'